Fire Risk Assessments for

 Small buildings consisting of ground and no more than one storey above ground:

-Small buildings with few above or below ground levels will usually be the least complex in terms of the fire safety systems required.
-The fire safety arrangements are unlikely to be complex unless the building has been engineered to overcome a particular design issue.
+Small buildings will usually be the least complex in terms of the fire safety systems required, unless the building has been engineered to overcome a particular design issue.

 Buildings with a single stair and no more than 3 storeys (or up to 11m), or buildings generally up to 18m above ground will usually require some measure of additional protection to escape routes.
 There may also be some restriction on the materials used for the façades, subject to the distance between adjacent buildings and boundaries.